dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

+{{< notice note >}}

 There are 3 methods to sparsify models with SparseML:

-1. Post-training (One-shot)
+1️⃣ Post-training (One-shot).

-2. Sparse Transfer Learning
+2️⃣ Sparse Transfer Learning.

-3. Training Aware
+3️⃣ Training Aware.

-{{< notice note >}}
-+ `1.` does not require re-training but only supports dynamic quantization.
+**NOTE**: 1️⃣ does not require re-training but only supports dynamic quantization.

-+ `2.` and `3.` requires re-training and supports pruning and quantization which may give better results.
+2️⃣ and 3️⃣ requires re-training and supports pruning and quantization which may give better results.

 {{< /notice >}}

 #### ☝️ One-Shot
 The one-shot method is the easiest way to sparsify an existing model as it doesn't require re-training.

-But this only works well for dynamic quantization for now.
+But this only works well for dynamic quantization, for now.
 There are ongoing works in making one-shot work well for pruning.

-Let's run one-shot method on the baseline model we trained earlier.
+Let's run the one-shot method on the baseline model we trained earlier.
 All you need to do is add a `--one-shot` argument to the training script.
 Remember to specify `--weights` to the location of the best checkpoint from the training.